abhiTronix/vidgear/docs/gears/pigear/overview.md

 <a href="../usage/">See here 🚀</a>
 </div>

-!!! experiment "After going through PiGear Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/pigear_ex/)"
+!!! example "After going through PiGear Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/pigear_ex/)"

 ## Parameters